 Berkeley-Stanford Graduate Student Conference in Modern Chinese Humanities

-Applications are due in the fall of each year for the conference, which takes place the following spring.
+Applications are due in the fall of each year for the conference taking place the following spring.
 Currently-enrolled graduate students at any institution are encouraged to apply.
-Conference registration is free, and presenters will be provided with shared lodging, Friday dinner, and Saturday lunch.
+Conference registration is free.
+Presenters will be provided with shared lodging, Friday dinner, and Saturday lunch.
 Partial travel assistance available.

 (5:00 p.m.
 Pacific Standard Time)